Steffo99/steffoweb/README.md

 ### Updating the website

-The website will automatically update based on the `master` branch.
+The website will automatically update based on the `next` branch.